syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Data.md

 ### Indexed data

-Note that if you have indexed data, which implies that the X values are simply categories and don't carry any cardinal value, then you can instead implement the [IChartSeriesIndexedModel](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Base~Syncfusion.Windows.Forms.Chart.IChartSeriesIndexedModel.html) interface and bind it to the ChartSeries.SeriesIndexedModelImpl.
+Note that if you have indexed data, which implies that the X values are simply categories and don't carry any cardinal value, then you can implement the [IChartSeriesIndexedModel](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Base~Syncfusion.Windows.Forms.Chart.IChartSeriesIndexedModel.html) interface and bind it to the ChartSeries.SeriesIndexedModelImpl.
 The main difference in this interface is that you don't have to implement the GetX method.

 ## Chart Data Binding with IEnumerable